decapbridge/decapbridge-api/README.md

 # DecapBridge auth server

 This is the auth backend for DecapBridge.
-It's a node.js + postgres app built using Directus to scaffold it out.
+It's a node app built using Directus to scaffold it out.
+Postgres database.

-In short, this is where users are stored, along with their sites and the member assignations.
-Auth functionality (login, signup, forgot password, etc) is handled here.
+This is where users are stored, along with their sites and the member assignations.
+Auth functionality (login, signup, forgot password, SSO login, etc) is handled here.
 Invitation emails are sent from here as well.

 ## Requirements